kelektiv/node.bcrypt.js/README.md

     * `rounds` - [OPTIONAL] - the number of rounds to process the data for. (default - 10)
     * `seed_length` - [OPTIONAL] - RAND_bytes wants a length. to make that a bit flexible, you can specify a seed_length. (default - 20)
     * `cb` - [REQUIRED] - a callback to be fired once the salt has been generated. uses eio making it asynchronous.
+      * `err` - First parameter to the callback detailing any errors.
+      * `salt` - Second parameter to the callback providing the generated salt.
   * `encrypt_sync(data, salt)`
     * `data` - [REQUIRED] - the data to be encrypted.
     * `salt` - [REQUIRED] - the salt to be used in encryption.